houseofstake/house-of-stake-contracts/README.md

   - [x] Lockup contract should return the version of itself with every venear call.
   - [ ] A user shouldn't be able to add full-access key
   - [ ] A user should be able to nuke the contract and clean the state.
 This effectively is deleting the lockup contract and all the state associated with it.
 It may be needed for lockup upgrades to a new version.
+  - [ ] Add a delete method both to lockup and veNEAR.
+Transfer 0 to veNEAR.
   - [ ] Add unit tests
   - [ ] Add integration tests
   - [ ] Add documentation